Aller au contenu

 Prescription required

-Initial assessment by a nurse clinician without prior prescription
+The initial assessment is performed by a clinical nurse without a prior prescription.

 ACC eligible